-Key words: infectious diseases; pregnancy; screening; mother to child transmission
+Keywords: screening, pregnancy, infectious diseases, mother to child transmission

 Untreated infections in pregnancy can cause substantial morbidity in pregnant women and the fetus or newborn.
 Transmission of infection can result from transplacental transmission, amniotic fluid infection or during labour.
 Adverse pregnancy outcomes include miscarriage, preterm labour, premature rupture of membranes, preterm birth, stillbirth and perinatal infectious complications [1–4].
 Consequences for the fetus and newborn range from asymptomatic infection to sepsis, fetal malformations and fetal death [5, 6].
 Several infections are acquired through sexual intercourse (human immunodeficiency virus [HIV], syphilis, chlamydia, gonorrhoea, hepatitis B virus [HBV] and herpes simplex virus [HSV]) so there are implications for sexual history taking and partner treatment.
 HBV, varicella and rubella infections are preventable with vaccinations, if administered before pregnancy.
 Other infections like cytomegalovirus (CMV), parvovirus and toxoplasmosis can be tested for if abnormalities occur during pregnancy, but there is no established treatment during pregnancy for these infections.